timkuijsten/node-chroot/README.md

 ## Notes
-* open file descriptors are not closed and environment variables are not cleared (except for PWD)
+* open file descriptors are not closed and environment variables are not cleared
+* if the environment variable PWD is set, it will be reset to "/"
 * If using `fork` beware that Node < 0.11 does not close file descriptors in the child.
 See https://github.com/joyent/node/issues/6905 and https://medium.com/@fun_cuddles/opening-files-in-node-js-considered-harmful-d7de566d499f

 ## Todo
-* check `newroot` for ownership and access rights up to the original root
 * examine other environmental leaks like argv and open file descriptors
-* consider the implicit use of child_process
+* consider the implicit use of child_process and other privilege separation techniques

 ## License